Edwin Markham: Early life and education

 Edwin Markham was born in Oregon City, Oregon, and was the youngest of 10 children; his parents divorced shortly after his birth.
 At the age of four, he moved with his mother to Lagoon Valley in Solano County, California.
 He obtained a teaching certificate in 1870 from Pacific Methodist College in Vacaville.
-Markham then attended San Jose Normal School (now San Jose State University) as a member of the first graduating class (1872), and wrote the poem "The Man with the Hoe".
+Markham then attended San Jose Normal School (now San Jose State University) graduating in 1872, and wrote the poem "The Man with the Hoe".
 The house in which he wrote the poem was preserved and moved to the city's History Park, and now serves as a poetry center.
 He went by "Charles" until about 1895, when he was about 43, when he started using "Edwin."
 He also studied at Christian College in Santa Rosa, California, in 1873.

 Career

 Markham taught literature in El Dorado County until 1879, when he became education superintendent of the county.
 While residing in El Dorado County, Markham became a member of Placerville Masonic Lodge.
 He also accepted a job as principal of Tompkins Observation School in Oakland, California, in 1890.
-While in Oakland, he became well acquainted with many other famous contemporary writers and poets, such as Joaquin Miller, Ina Coolbrith, Charles Warren Stoddard, and Edmund Clarence Stedman.
+While in Oakland, he became well acquainted with many other famous contemporary writers and poets, such as Joaquin Miller, Ina Coolbrith, and Charles Warren Stoddard.

 Markham's most famous poem, "The Man with the Hoe," which accented laborers' hardships, was first presented at a public poetry reading in 1898.
 His main inspiration was a French painting of the same name (in French, L'homme à la houe) by Jean-François Millet.
 Markham's poem was published, and it became quite popular very soon.
 In New York, he gave many lectures to labor groups.
 These happened as often as his poetry readings.

 His 1904 edition of the works of Edgar Allan Poe was followed by multiple volumes of The Real America in Romance, issued from 1909 through 1927 by New York publisher W. H. Wise.
 His edited works included several collections of British and American poetry.
 An accomplished and popular lecturer, Markham also wrote essays, popular articles that discussed his own compositional approaches, and introductions to the works of others.
 Among the latter, his subjects included John Keats, John Greenleaf Whittier, and Henry Wadsworth Longfellow.
 His efforts to raise public awareness of social ills were capped by contributions to a major volume examining child labor, Children in Bondage, in 1914.